 “Solomon’s works walk the line between attraction and repulsion… These are punk paintings — direct, in our face, muscular, and messy, cheekily thumbing their nose at good taste and order.
 They share a kinship with the works of a very different artist, Marilyn Minter, whose hyper-realistic paintings revel in a similar combination of glamour and trash, sensuality and revulsion.”
 Matt Stromberg.

-Solomon studied architecture at The Cooper Union for the Advancement of Science and Art in New York City.
-She holds a BA in Art from University of California Santa Cruz, and an MFA from California College of the Arts.
-Solomon was a professor of Art at Stanford University and California College of the Arts.
-She worked as an artist assistant to David Ireland, and an architectural restorator on the Palazzo St Polo in Venice.
+Solomon studied architecture at The Cooper Union for the Advancement of Science and Art in New York City and holds a BA in Art from University of California, Santa Cruz, and an MFA from California College of the Arts, San Francisco.
+She has taught art at Stanford University and California College of the Arts, and worked as an artist assistant to David Ireland, as well as provided architectural restoration on the Palazzo St Polo in Venice.
 She lived in Paris, Venice, Barcelona, and New York City before returning to California.